mushis/qwskins/README.md

 # credits
-Credit goes to Link and Mushi, Primevil and all other skins creators Eventually some of these skins will get uploaded to https://gfx.quakeworld.nu/ for convenience.
+Credit goes to Link and Mushi, Primevil and all other skins creators These skins are on https://gfx.quakeworld.nu/ for convenience, but it might not be up to date.

 # problem?
 Documentation: http://ezquake.sourceforge.net/docs/?player-skins